The Definitive Guide to Shopify Dropshipping (Examples, Products, Strategies & More)

 For example, if you see that the board game Monopoly is trending on Amazon, there’s no point in trying to sell a knock-off version from Aliexpress.

 Instead, think about why Monopoly is trending.
-For example, people may be looking for a way to pass the time with their families during lockdown – so what else could you sell them?
+For example, people may be looking for a way to pass the time with their families – so what else could you sell them?

 Cozy clothing sets, retro video game consoles, and scented candles are just some products that come to mind.